 "Before my eyes closed I noticed how beautiful it was sleeping under the stars out at sea!
 And then I fell alseep for a short while.
 All went dark in my mind and then I woke up about 15 minutes later to adjust the tiller slightly as the sails were making noise and the boat was slightly off course."

-Many hours earlier however, I had been on a mission to sail into Mission Bay that evening.
+Many hours earlier however, I had been on a mission to sail into Mission Bay by evening time.
 But the wind had almost died and the current was against me.
 Besides this I didn't have an engine so that put me at the complete mercy of the wind.

 So I jumped down into the cabin and then into the V-birth to grab my sleeping bag and blanket and dragged it up into the cockpit.
 Also I grabbed the smaller blue rectangular seat cushion as it was so perfect for me to lie on tonight.
 Then placing them out on the cockpit seat, I got in.

 Looking all around me I took notice of every boat out at sea.
 There was still a couple boats on the horizon shining their bright fishing spot lights out into the dark ocean night.
 But they were far away so they didn't bother me.
 It was then while thinking all about this that I decided it would be best to turn on my upper shroud deck light just for added safety besides my running lights, so other boats were sure to see me.